ethanlabs101/lua-toolkit/mds/lua-file-integrity.md

 causing the script to terminate.

----

-## Limitations
+### Limitations

-This is not a true integrity check.
+Despite the title, this is not a true file integrity check.

-A real integrity check typically verifies file contents using techniques such as checksums or cryptographic hashes.
+A real integrity check verifies file contents using techniques such as hashes or checksums to detect modifications.

 This utility only verifies the filename.

 However, within the Game Guardian scripting community, it can still be useful for discouraging casual renaming, repackaging, or redistribution of scripts by inexperienced users.

 Its strength comes from simplicity rather than security.